telerik/kendo-vue/getting-started-javascript-composition-api/README.md

-# This is the Kendo UI for Vue Typescript + Composition API Getting started example
+# This is the Kendo UI for Vue Javascript + Composition API Getting started example

 ## Project setup
 ```